Higher education financing issues in the United States

 Financial issues facing students in the United States include the rising cost of tuition, as well as ancillaries, such as room and board, textbook and coursework costs, personal expenses, and transportation.

 After adjusting for inflation, average published tuition at public (4-year, in-state) and private non-profit universities has increased by 178% and 98%, respectively, from the 1990–91 school year to 2017–18.
 Net Price (tuition less aid received) has also grown, but to a much smaller degree, as most universities have increased their "discount rate" by offering more in student aid.
 After adjusting for inflation, average net price at public and private universities has increased by 77% and 17%, respectively, over the same time frame.

 The rising cost of education in the US

+The cost of higher education in the US has been rising.

+Cost of instruction

+One explanation posits that tuition increases simply reflect the increasing costs of producing higher education due to its high dependence upon skilled labor.
+According to the theory of the Baumol effect, a general economic trend is that productivity in service industries has lagged that in goods-producing industries, and the increase in higher education costs is simply a reflection of this phenomenon.
+For example, under this theory, on an inflation-adjusted basis, the cost of manufactured goods, such as chalkboards and paper, will generally go down as factories become more efficient, but the cost of services, such as teaching, tutoring, and coaching, will go up.